acestream/ace-network-docs/docs/library/popup/tokens.md

 template: raw_content.html
 ---

-# 100% backed tokens and algorithmic stablecoin that generates здуфігку and saves the environment
+# 100% backed tokens and algorithmic stablecoin that generates pleasure and saves the environment

-==TODO: english version==

 **Ace Token (XAT)** - a basic and automatically burned system token backed by an Internet channel with a bandwidth of over 100,000 Tbps, premium content and all services of the Ace Network.